karan/PlaySink/README.md

     db.usercollection.insert({"username": name, "password": pass, "email": email}) // it uses JSON which is awesome make sure you enter it in all the same way

-### What need to be done

-I think a resonable short term goal is to try to get a logging in system.
-Using the database to store the email and what not.
-We should consider logging in with facebook/twitter because we need to make the log in as easy as absolutely possible since that is the one thing that will detract users.

 ### Links that have helped